opea-project/GenAIExamples/AvatarChatbot/docker_compose/intel/hpu/gaudi/README.md

 "/outputs/result.mp4"
 ```

-The output file will be saved in the current directory, because `${PWD}` is mapped to `/outputs` inside the avatarchatbot-backend-service Docker container.
+The output file will be saved in `${PWD}/assets/outputs`, as that folder is mapped to `/outputs` inside the wav2lip-service Docker container.

 ## Gradio UI